 The shape of intuition

 However, one thing we understand about intuition is that it would be haphazard and chaotic without some sort of structure; though customized to each individual, there are some culturally universal aspects to this structure.
 Culture is possible thanks to this implicit, guiding (though not entirely determining) structure… the “shape” of which is fantastically complicated.
 In the process of developing culture itself, our proto-humanoid ancestors developed unspoken, implicit matrices of meaning that guide intuition.
 Matrices within matrices within matrices, to be more precise.
 These may have evolved over time, but they’re still with us today.
 Each culture has a matrix for every occasion; these myriad matrices overlap, support one another in fascinating ways, and also compete.
-The overall concatenation of meaning-matrices will never be mapped, or even adequately conceived of.
-We can only discuss it via an apophatic approach.
-The goal of a Semiovox audit is far humbler: depicting a single matrix, via a meta-analysis of signs surfaced via induction from a stimulus set.
+The overall concatenation of meaning-matrices (what Umberto Eco calls the Universal Semantic System) will never be mapped, or even adequately conceived of; we can only discuss it via an apophatic approach.
+The goal of a Semiovox audit is far humbler: depicting a single matrix, via a meta-analysis of signs surfaced via induction from an adequate stimulus set.

 If the Real Food matrix (in our example) exists in the collective unconscious of Real Food consumers, then why not use consumer research to surface and dimensionalize the Real Food matrix?
 Why take a semiotic approach?